leodeleone/goulet-coder.github.io/CONTRIBUTING.md

 ## Notes for Developer

-When adding a new webpage to my navigation bar, change the max-width property in the template.css file so the navigation bar does not overlap.
+When adding a new webpage to my navigation bar, change the max-width property in the template.css file so the navigation bar does not overlap into two rows.